Lupold von Wedel: England and Scotland

 In Scotland Wedel saw the usual sights, and went to Perth where James VI was staying at Ruthven Castle, and he saw the king in church on 20 September, dressed in red in the Italian fashion with a diamond cross in his hat, with the young Duke of Lennox standing beside him.
 The cross had been sent to James VI at Perth from Edinburgh on 31 August, and was recorded as a gold cross with seven diamonds and two rubies.

 Wedel noted that the Earl of Arran was keeper of Edinburgh Castle and very powerful, and he met Colonel William Stewart and his wife, Erika, the widow of Willem van Bronckhorst-Batenburg.
 In Edinburgh he stayed with Janet Fockart, and her son the poet William Fowler rode with Wedel, and he learnt that Fowler was a favourite with the king for teaching him the art of memory.
-Wedel went to Seton Palace and enjoyed the garden but could not get in.
+Wedel went to Musselburgh and visited a house which he called "Zidon" (possibly Seton Palace or Pinkie House), and enjoyed the garden but could not get in.
 Wedel and his friends rode to London and continued their sight-seeing.

 On 18 October 1584 he saw the queen at Hampton Court, wearing black velvet as mourning for the deaths of William the Silent and Francis, Duke of Anjou, embroidered with silver and pearls.
 On 12 November Elizabeth came to St James Palace, riding in an open gilt carriage, drawn by four horses, under a canopy of red velvet embroidered with gold and pearls.
 The Earl of Leicester rode beside the carriage and twenty four ladies-in-waiting followed on horseback.
 On 14 November he went to Tower of London to see the treasury.
-Wedel saw a tournament on 17 September, Queene's Day.
+Wedel saw a tournament on 17 November, Queene's Day.
 The Queen and her ladies watched from the windows of Whitehall Palace, anyone else could watch from stands below for a shilling.
 A week later he saw the opening of Parliament.
 The queen arrived in a sedan-chair like a half-covered or half-roofed bed carried between two horses.
 He left London on 23 April 1585.